-Somewhere in a landfill in Wales are riches beyond your wildest dreams – maybe more than £100 million.
+Somewhere in a landfill site in Wales are riches beyond your wildest dreams.
 Yet the chances of you, or indeed anyone, getting their hands on the money are very remote indeed.
 How the money got there is an incredible and rather sad tale.

-Welsh IT worker James Howells first heard about Bitcoin in 2009.
-Thinking that it sounded like an interesting idea and believing that digital currencies could become important in the future, he started mining Bitcoin.
-In fact he took his mining very seriously securiung 7,500 Bitcoins between 2009 and 2013.
+Welsh IT worker James Howells first heard about bitcoin in 2009.
+Thinking that it sounded like an interesting idea and believing that digital currencies could become important in the future, he started mining bitcoin.
+In fact, he took his mining very seriously, securing 7,500 bitcoins between 2009 and 2013.

-As time went by James upgraded his laptop and sold the one that he had used for the Bitcoin mining.
-Crucially though he kept the hard drive which had the information about the Bitcoin on it (including his private key) and put it in a draw.
+As time went by James upgraded his laptop and sold the one he had used for bitcoin mining.
+Crucially, though, he kept the hard drive which had the information about the bitcoin on it (including his private key) and put it in a drawer.

-Disaster struck a year later when he accidentally threw the hard drive out and now it currently resides in a dump in Wales.
-So he no longer had access to his Bitcoin.
-Not surprisingly Howells was keen to have a root around the site to see if he could recover the hard drive, but the Welsh authorities told him that as they dump more than 50,000 tons of rubbish on the site each year, it simply wasn't going to happen.
+Disaster struck a year later when he accidentally threw the hard drive out and it now resides in a dump in Wales.
+So he no longer had access to his bitcoin.
+Not surprisingly, Howells was keen to have a root around the site to see if he could recover the hard drive, but Newport City Council told him that as they dump more than 50,000 tons of rubbish on the site each year, it simply wasn’t possible.

-Howells’ sorry tale is just one example of how people have lost large sums of money through misplacing Bitcoin, and crucially their private keys.
-It is so important to take storing Bitcoin seriously.
+Howells’ sorry tale is just one example of how people have lost large sums of money through misplacing bitcoin, and crucially their private keys.
+It is vital to take bitcoin storage seriously.

 So how to store Bitcoin safely and securely?

-First, much depends on what you are using Bitcoin for.
+First, much depends on what you are using bitcoin for.
 If you are buying it to invest short term over a period of a few days or weeks, then it is fine to leave it with an exchange.
-If you buy Bitcoin via Currency.com, for example, we have ultra-high levels of security which are backed up by two-step authentication procedures to keep your cryptocurrency safe.
+If you buy bitcoin via Currency.com, for example, we have ultra-high levels of security backed up by two-step authentication procedures to keep your cryptocurrency safe.

-The wallet is like an internet banking account.
-It is a space where you store your Bitcoin and manage your transactions.
-It is protected by a code which acts a password.
+The wallet is like an internet bank account.
+It’s a space where you store your bitcoin and manage your transactions.
+It is protected by a code that acts a password.
 This is called a private key and should only be known to you.
-If someone else gets your code they can basically steal your money, so it is essential to keep the code as secure possible.
+If someone else gets your code they can basically steal your money, so it is essential to keep the code as secure as possible.

 Hot wallets vs cold crypto wallets: which is best?

 Hot wallets are where the private key is stored online – or in devices connected to the internet.
-This can include on exchanges too, so some customers of Currency.com have a hot wallet which is securely administered by the company, but for which they have the private key.
-There are also hot wallets that are stored on devices such as computers or phones which are connected to the internet.
+This can include on exchanges, too, so some customers of Currency.com have a hot wallet that is securely administered by the company, but for which they have the private key.
+There are also hot wallets stored on devices such as computers or phones that are connected to the internet.